BC Cygni

+Louisa Wells discovered that the star's brightness varied, based on the examination of 15 photographic plates.
+That discovery was announced in 1911.
+It was given its variable star designation, BC Cygni, in 1914.
 The brightness of BC Cyg varies from visual magnitude +9.0 and +10.8 with a period of 720 ± 40 days.
 Between around the year 1900 and 2000 appears to have increased its average brightness of 0.5 magnitudes.